 Connecting with people like Dimag taught me all this and more, and he continues to inspire countless other travellers to live the life they dream of – and get paid to do so.

-If you want to be part of that journey and share your own, join the VacationWolf community now (you can thank me later).Opinions expressed here by Contributors are their own.
+If you want to be part of that journey and share your own, join the VacationWolf community now (you can thank me later).Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.